Keto Okonomiyaki Chaffle

 - 1 extra large egg

-- ½ slice of short cut bacon cut into strips
+- ½ slice of short cut bacon cut into strips or thick ham

 - ⅓ cup shredded/grated tasty cheese